christopher5106/christopher5106.github.io/_posts/2015-11-10-earn-money-with-your-blog.markdown

 categories: marketing
 ---

+**The key important thing is to write articles about which visitors could be interested about.** Sounds obvious, but all the strategy then consists of choosing the right content, with the right words, corresponding to the keywords people look for in search engines.

-Let's see the tools for the webmaster.
+Let's see the different tools to help you in your earnings optimization.

-# Analytics with Google Analytics
+# Track Analytics with Google Analytics

-Google Analytics is the leading tool to view your analytics :
+Google Analytics is the leading platform to track your visitors, and view reports on your analytics :

 ![png]({{ site.url }}/img/google_analytics.png)